A+| A| A-|

 The Company has an Internal Control System, commensurate with the size, scale and complexity of its operations.
 To maintain its objectivity and independence, the Internal Audit function reports to the Chairman of the Audit Committee of the Board.

-The Board of Directors of the Company on the recommendation of the Audit Committee, appointed an in- house team of employees headed by Mr. Anik Chakrabarty, Chartered Accountant as the Internal Auditors of the Company to conduct Internal Audit for the Financial Year 2023-24.
+The Board of Directors of the Company on the recommendation of the Audit Committee, appointed an in-house team of employees headed by Mr. Anik Chakrabarty, Chartered Accountant as the Internal Auditors of the Company to conduct Internal Audit for the FY 2024-25.
 The Internal Auditors monitors and evaluates the efficacy and adequacy of internal control system in the Company, its compliance with operating systems, accounting procedures and policies at all locations of the Company.
-Based on the report of internal audit function, process owners undertake corrective action in their respective areas and thereby strengthen the controls.
-Significant audit observations and recommendations, if any, along with corrective actions thereon are presented to the Audit Committee of the Board.
+Based on the report of internal audit function, process owners undertake corrective action in their

 INTERNAL CONTROL OVER FINANCIAL REPORTING